HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 ## Introduction

-In 1990 we had the first ever browser called the “WorldWideWeb” and ever since the web and the browser have been evolving and for the web to progress itself into a native behaviour is a big win especially in this era of mobile domination.
+In 1990 we had the first ever browser called the “WorldWideWeb” and ever since the web and the browser have been evolving and for the web to progress itself into a native behavior is a big win especially in this era of mobile domination.
 URLs and web browsers have provided a ubiquitous way to distribute information and so a technology which provides native app capabilities to the browser is a game changer.
 Progressive Web Apps provide such advantages for the web to compete with other applications.

 Simply put, a web application which give native-like application experience can be considered as a PWA,.
 It is built using common web technologies including HTML, CSS and JavaScript and can operate seamlessly across devices and environments on a standards-compliant browser.